Sorazuu/sorazuu.github.io/_posts/2017-05-15-my-feeling.md

 ---
 layout: post
 ---
 It have been a week and my pharyngitis condition still there.
+So sad.